dotnwat/beals-conjecture/README.md

         print "found counterexample:", a, x, b, y, c, z
 ```

 I ran this algorithm for an hour with max_base = max_pow = 100 and saw xxx.
 That's % of the total space.
-Even if this were re-written in highly optimized C this is far too slow.
+Even if this were re-written in highly optimized C this is far too slow. count = 859796767, 85 minutes.

 ### Optimization 1